rnd7/awsm/README.md

 if x >= .5
     f2(x) = 1 - ((1-x) * 2) ^ e) / 2
 ```
+## Audio Processing
+The audio processing is decoupled from the rest of the application.
+The AudioCore manages the playback and state of all audible Voices.
+Every voice contains a Wave generator that has a optional pitch and gain input that can be connected to the output of another generator.

+The user interface does not support it, but Generators can be reused by multiple voices.
+This applies to almost all data model classes.
+Even WaveSplineNodes could be used in multiple WaveSplines.
+You always have the choice of just referencing something.

+The AudioCore manages the Voices, and the VoiceInterface retrieves all necessary WaveSplineProcessors from a global processor pool.
+Processors are created on demand and automatically garbage collected using simple reference counting.

 ## Audio Routing
-The *AWSM* produces only a mono output signal.
+The *AWSM* produces only a mono output signal the same signal is copied to all channels.
 The routing is quite straight forward.
 Note that even if the UI does not allow it, it is possible to use the output of any generator as input parameter for one or more other generators.
 Pitch and gain generators are optional.
 ```
 pitch generator => wave generator pitch param gain generator => wave generator gain param